RapidDeploy raises $29M for a cloud-based dispatch platform aimed at 911 centers – TechCrunch

 The last year of pandemic living has been real-world, and sometimes harrowing, proof of how important it can be to have efficient and well-equipped emergency response services in place.
 They can help people remotely if need be, and when they cannot, they make sure that in-person help can be dispatched quickly in medical and other situations.
 Today, a company that’s building cloud-based tools to help with this process is announcing a round of funding as it continues to grow.

-RapidDeploy, which provides computer-aided dispatch technology as a cloud-based service for 911 centers, has closed a round of $29 million, a Series B round of funding that will be used both to grow its business, and to continue expanding the SaaS tools that it provides to its customers.
+RapidDeploy, which provides computer-aided dispatch technology as a cloud-based service for 911 centers, has closed a round of $29 million, a Series B round of funding that will be used both to grow its business and continue expanding the SaaS tools that it provides to its customers.
 In the startup’s point of view, the cloud is essential to running emergency response in the most efficient manner.

 “911 response would have been called out on a walkie talkie in the early days,” said Steve Raucher, the co-founder and CEO of RapidDeploy, in an interview.
 “Now the cloud has become the nexus of signals.”